Salesforce Data Migration Best Practices

 Importing Data From Another System to Salesforce

-There are a number of reasons to move data in from other systems to Salesforce.
+There are a number of reasons to move data from other systems to Salesforce.
 The first would be simply that the functionality of the other system has been rebuilt inside of the Salesforce platform, and there’s no need to continue using two separate systems.
-Another reason would be that a business is moving from another CRM solution onto Salesforce, and would obviously need to bring their data with them.
+Another reason would be that a business is moving from another CRM solution onto Salesforce and would obviously need to bring their data with them.
 One further reason is that a business is working in collaboration with another business that doesn’t use Salesforce, and they need to periodically import data from their system.

 Moving Data From One Salesforce Org to Another

 On the other side of the coin, a business may need to move data between two or more different Salesforce orgs.
-This may be because a larger multi-departmental business operates multiple Salesforce orgs in conjunction with one another, and needs to shift data between them.
+This may be because a larger multi-departmental business operates multiple Salesforce orgs in conjunction with one another and needs to shift data between them.
 Another example would be that an org’s data model has unfortunately not been designed to be scalable, and the business is no longer able to operate without rebuilding from the ground up in a new Salesforce org.
-The relevant data should follow them into the new org, after it has been cleaned and aligned to the new data model.
+The relevant data should follow them into the new org after it has been cleaned and aligned to the new data model.

 Salesforce Data Migration: Business Requirements/Strategy

 1. Communication is key.
-Ensure the migration is communicated thoroughly, and that all relevant parties are made aware of the upcoming changes.
+Ensure the migration is communicated thoroughly and that all relevant parties are made aware of the upcoming changes.
 This one is particularly important if there is a major migration taking place — a full import of data from another system or a legacy CRM, and the data migration will have a large impact on multiple teams or business units.

 3. Define the migration timeline.
 Once your scope has been determined, set a timeline with measurable milestones throughout the migration.
-Your users need to know exactly when the cutover will be, and which system they need to use to perform their ‘business as usual’ tasks.
+Your users need to know exactly when the cutover will be and which system they need to use to perform their ‘business as usual’ tasks.
 Creating a timeline makes it easier to structure the execution of your data migration, but if those milestone dates need to be changed due to delays or unforeseen issues, don’t be afraid to do so.

 5. Plan and build the data model.
 In conjunction with the above point, it may be worth reconsidering your data model before replicating it within Salesforce.
 The beauty of performing a data migration into a new system is that you have a fresh canvas on which to build.
 If your data has been getting increasingly more complicated over time, take this opportunity to simplify the model and tidy your data.
-Ensuring you have a thought out data model means that your Salesforce org will remain scalable for a longer period of time, which is critical for any growing business.
+Ensuring you have a thought-out data model means that your Salesforce org will remain scalable for a longer period of time, which is critical for any growing business.

 8. Celebrate your win.
 A Salesforce Data Migration is no easy task, so be sure to reward yourself and your team as you hit milestones.
 Not only is it well deserved, but getting your users excited about the Salesforce system will increase user adoption as they begin to use it.